-Arab countries have also collaborated to promote legislation that protects women and girls from technology-facilitated violence, by launching awareness campaigns on the media, such as in Tunisia and the State of Palestine.
+Arab countries have also collaborated to promote legislation that protects women and girls from technology-facilitated violence, by launching awareness campaigns on the media, such as in Tunisia and Palestine.

+Iraq has passed the law on survivors to compensate women and girls who have been subjected to violence.
 Countries have allocated resources to support women's organizations working to prevent violence.
 These include Morocco, which has allocated annual budgets for partnership programmes with women's associations, and Lebanon, which provides financial support to associations involved in sheltering women victims of violence.